bpj/PRA/documents/pra-design-principles.md

     no other obvious candidate letters are in wide common use.

+    One important virtue of diacritics compared to novel letters is that someone unfamiliar with the system can still form *some* idea — however inaccurate — of a pronunciation by simply ignoring the diacritics,
+    while a word or phrase containing many novel letters may appear as a jumble of unfamiliar shapes which can't even be described.
+If you know the
+    IPA it may be obvious that ‹ʃ› is not a kind of ‹f›, that ‹ɣ› is not a kind of ‹v› and ‹ɹ› is not a kind of ‹u› but if you never learnt the IPA it is not at all obvious.

     Appropriate use of digraphs include

     -   The use of !pra«y» after a consonant to indicate palatal or